featurist/Bounce.Config/README.md

 Where `env` is either a URL or a filename of a JSON file.

 You can also pass a `Dictionary<string, object>` of settings to replace, all objects are converted with `.ToString()`.
-AnyConfig uses [Nustache](https://github.com/jdiamond/Nustache) for templating, check it out for the lovely details.
+Bounce.Config uses [Nustache](https://github.com/jdiamond/Nustache) for templating, check it out for the lovely details.

 Access to lower level functions are on the `TemplateConfigurer` object.